errinjohnson/errinjohnson.github.io/_posts/2019-01-23-week3-workshop.md

 - Mae: Email and attachements - would like to send pictures to family and friends.
 - Mary: Understanding her Smart Tv and OTA.
   - Home visit:
-  I went to her apartment to see her devices.
-She had a Smart Tv with ethernet, OTA and spectrum internet.
+  I went to Mary's apartment to see her devices.
+She had a Smart TV with ethernet, OTA and spectrum internet.
   Mary didnt realize that her OTA was not connected, didnt know how to set up smart tv to the internet.
 I tested her internet and the wifi speed was average of 3.5 mbs.
 Mary previous had a subscritption to Spectrum to receive local channels because her antenna was not broadcasting them, but the cost was not substainable.
 Her wifi signal was not strong enough for streaming